bentormey/btormey/src/pages/posts/map-vs-territory.md

 Nevertheless, you can go online and find plenty of programs that will tell you exactly what to do 4, 8, 12, and even 16 weeks into the future.

-By the way, why is it never 7 weeks?
+*By the way, why is it never 7 weeks?*

-The structure of your nutrition and workouts, let's call that the map.
+The structure of your nutrition and workouts, let's call that the **map**.

-The state of your biological system evolving over time is the territory.
+The state of your biological system evolving over time is the **territory**.

 As the territory changes, the map must change with it or it becomes useless.